 - UNC Asheville faculty-led program participants are charged program fees which includes UNC Asheville summer tuition.

 How do students pre-register for the following semester when they are abroad?

 The Registrar’s office contacts students by their UNC Asheville email, reminding them to get their RAN from their advisor and pre-register online during their registration period.
 If student’s will not have access to internet during their pre-registration time, the study abroad office can assist the student by registering for them.
-The student will email Diane Royer (firstname.lastname@example.org) in the study abroad office with the CRN, Name of course and RAN.
+The student will email the Study Abroad office, firstname.lastname@example.org, with the CRN, Name of course and RAN.